Photograph (book): Background

 The book contains photographs of Starr and his family while growing up, and photographs he took himself during his time with the Beatles.
-According to Starr, he did not want to write a autobiography but wanted instead to do it in the form of photographs.
+According to Starr, he did not want to write an autobiography but wanted instead to do it in the form of photographs.
 He said: "Pictures are great because they remind you of so much.
 If one of these pictures is, let's say, September of 1964, if you were just to ask me 'What did you do then?'
 No idea!
 But oh, there's the shot, and all those memories kick in."

-Starr thought he had lost the photographs he took, but found them including two boxes of negatives in storage in a basement while looking for material for a Grammy Museum exhibit.
-Some of these photographs were displayed at the National Portrait Gallery in London starting 9 September 2015 to coincide with the release of the mass edition.
-This edition as well as a limited edition of sets of photographic prints were initially released for sale at the gallery, but later became available in book shops on 21 September 2015.
+Starr thought he had lost the photographs he took, but found them, including two boxes of negatives, in storage in a basement while looking for material for a Grammy Museum exhibit.
+Some of these photographs were displayed at the National Portrait Gallery in London, which started on 9 September 2015 to coincide with the release of the mass edition.
+This edition, as well as a limited edition of sets of photographic prints, were initially released for sale at the gallery, but later became available in book shops on 21 September 2015.